Micro-Star International: History

-MSI's five founders Joseph Hsu, Jeans Huang, Frank Lin, Kenny Yu and Henry Lu all worked for Sony before establishing MSI.
-Sony's corporate downsizing in 1985 brought them together.
-With the engineering background working for Sony, they established Micro Star International together in August 1986.

-In 1997, MSI inaugurated Plant I in Zhonghe, followed by the opening of Plant III in Zhonghe in 2000.
-In the same year, MSI Computer (Shenzhen) Co., Ltd. was established, and in 2001, MSI Electronics (Kunshan) Co., Ltd. was founded.
-In 2002, MSI set up its European logistics center in the Netherlands.
-The company went public in 1998 with an IPO on the Taipei Stock Exchange (TAIEX).

 In 2003, MSi released the "Mega PC", a shelf stereo computer hybrid with a front panel resembling the former and desktop computer connectors on the rear.

 In 2017, MSI signed a laptop distribution deal with Mustek.
 In April of the same year, MSI names certified partners for the creation of an RGB ecosystem with MSI Mystic Light Sync which includes Corsair, SteelSeries, G.Skill, Cooler Master, InWin, Phanteks, and others.

 Also April 2017, MSI launched "Join the Dragon" team sponsorship program to discover talented eSports teams.
-They have been an influential presence in eSports since, partnering with ESL for ESL One events in 2018 and becoming the official partner of ESL One Cologne 2018, one of the biggest events on the Counter-Strike: Global Offensive calendar.
+They have partnered with ESL for ESL One events in 2018 and became the official partner of ESL One Cologne 2018, one of the biggest events on the Counter-Strike: Global Offensive calendar.
 MSI sponsored the Method eSports organization in August 2018.
 MSI partnered with ESL to bring MGA 2018 grand finals to New York.
 Kazakhstan's AVANGAR won the Championship.

 MSI and Ubisoft jointly presented Ambient Link (synchronized game lighting) on Assassin's Creed Odyssey and Tom Clancy's The Division 2 in 2019.

 In September 2020, MSI unveiled a new line of business-oriented laptops under the "Modern", "Prestige", and "Summit" lines, and a new logo specific to these models.